Giant Forest

-The Giant Forest, famed for its giant sequoia trees, is within the United States' Sequoia National Park.
-This montane forest, situated at over 6000 ft above mean sea level in the western Sierra Nevada of California, covers an area of 1880 acre.
+The Giant Forest, famed for its giant sequoia trees, is within the United States' Sequoia National Park in California, United States.
+This montane forest, situated at over 6000 ft above mean sea level in the western Sierra Nevada, covers an area of 1880 acre.
 The Giant Forest is the most accessible of all giant sequoia groves, as it has over 40 mi of hiking trails.

-Five of the ten most massive trees on Earth are located within the Giant Forest.
-The largest of these, the General Sherman Tree, measures 36.5 ft across the base.
-The giant sequoia is the world's most massive species of tree and is one of the six species documented to grow to 300 ft in height; the others are coast redwood, yellow meranti, Eucalyptus regnans, Douglas fir, and Sitka spruce.
+Five of the ten most massive trees on Earth are located within the Giant Forest, contributing to its recognition as one of the most significant giant sequoia groves for both scientific study and public visitation.
+The General Sherman Tree is the largest known tree by volume.
+The giant sequoia is the world's most massive species of tree.
+It is also one of the six species known to exceed 300 ft in height; the others are coast redwood, yellow meranti, Eucalyptus regnans, Douglas fir, and Sitka spruce.
 It is also among the longest-lived of all trees in the world.

+In addition to its ecological significance, the forest has a long history shaped by Indigenous land stewardship, early conservation efforts, and modern management practices.
+Fire plays a critical role in maintaining the ecosystem, while ongoing threats such as climate change and increasing wildfire intensity continue to impact the forest.

+To combat these ongoing challenges, the forest was historically protected by Indigeous peoples, such as the Western Mono and Tubatulabal tribes, and later by the Buffalo American Soldiers for a time.